 Grants to member organisations which have IPC status are applied from the Agape Fund.
 All other grants are applied from the General Fund.
-The grants are disbursed in tranches, at the discretion of the Council, to take into account the cash flow requirements of the member organisations.

 Grant expenditure is charged to the Statement of Financial Activities immediately from the point of the award being made, as evidenced by the grant agreement entered into between the Council and the grantee.